hhuang91/KaggleChallenge/readme.md

 The segmentation results from the neural network can be futher refined, including:

 * Morphological operations, such as dilation, erosion, hole filling, and dust removal.
-* PCA fitting of training masks, and reconstruct prediction
+* PCA fitting of training masks and then, reconstruct prediction

-The are also ways to perform aleatoric and epistemic uncertainty study of neural network, which can help refine the output based on statistics ([example](https://pubmed.ncbi.nlm.nih.gov/36906915/))
+The are also ways to perform aleatoric and **epistemic** uncertainty study of neural network, which can help refine the output based on statistics ([example](https://pubmed.ncbi.nlm.nih.gov/36906915/))

+* The epistemic uncertainty is basically the uncertainty of the model due to lack of **training data**
+* Dropout layers (built into current model) can be used to approximate and study epistemic uncertainty.

 ### Better Training Starting Point

 #### Unsupervised Pre-training via Autoencoder

-The encoder of regmentation and classification networks can be pre-trained by auxiliary tasks to help extract generalizatable features.
+The encoder of regmentation and classification networks can be pre-trained by self-supervised tasks to help extract generalizatable features.
 Some examples:

 * Jigsaw puzzle
 * Filling blanks